astoria-life/soon/about.md

 Any of the following options are opt in by a Vendor, and selectable by a customer based on the options provided by the Vendor.

 ## Community Pickup (Recommended)
-The Vendor sets pickup locations and times and delivers orders in a batch to these locations.
+The Vendor sets pickup locations and times and delivers orders in a batch to these Community Pickups.
 For example, every week a Vendor drives to a couple nearby town centers to deliver all the orders placed that week.
 In the marketplace, a Vendor adds or joins Community Pickups.
 These are searchable on the map.
 Other Vendors are encouraged to make use of existing Community Pickups as well.
-This allows customers to make orders from multiple Vendors and pickup them all up at the same time in the same place.
+This allows customers to make orders from multiple Vendors and pick them all up at the same time in the same place.

 ## Delivery Service
 A Vendor can use a Third Party Delivery Service (ex: Fedex, USPS).